 By Luke Lancaster

-Methodist Scripture scholar I. Howard Marshall interprets the passage in a different but intriguing way than myself.
-He says in his book, New Testament Theology, that, “the term elect is always applied to those who have actually become members of God’s people rather than to those whom God has predestined to salvation before they have actually received it.
+This is a wrong interpretation, for St. Paul applies to all of the Thessalonians that they were chosen by God.
+Does that mean that every single one of them will enter eternal life?
+No. Methodist Scripture scholar I. Howard Marshall has this to say about passages like 1 Thess.
+1:4, “the term elect is always applied to those who have actually become members of God’s people rather than to those whom God has predestined to salvation before they have actually received it.
 What Paul is referring to here is the fact that God’s choice of the readers is seen in the way it which they have accepted the gospel.”
-Instead of arguing for God's foreknowledge and subsequent predestining, Marshall argues that those who accepted the Gospel freely were chosen by God that very moment.
+Marshall argues that those who accepted the Gospel freely were chosen by God that very moment.